-Phone First Defense at 1-800-LAW-REP-4 (1-800-529-7374).
+Please call us at 1-844-81-RIGHT (1-844-817-4448).
 This is a 24 hours a day, seven days a week hotline where lawyers are available to answer your questions.
-An attorney from FDLA will come to the station to represent your son or daughter.
+An attorney from the Police Station Representation Unit will come to the station to represent your son or daughter.
 The service is free.

 Yes, Public Defenders are real attorneys just like the ones you go out and pay for.
 The only difference is the Public Defender is paid for by the taxpayers in Cook County.